“What if millions of Americans did two things?”

 I’m William E. Bardwell, MBA, co-author of Validating Truth in the Era of Misinformation and Fake News, drawing on the same commitment to evidence and independent thinking, I’m launching the “Save Democracy Now” movement to restore democracy by ending the stranglehold of money in federal politics.

 Real change only happens when citizens speak up — loudly and together.
-Here’s how you can help reclaim our democracy:
+Here’s how YOU CAN HELP reclaim our democracy:

 1. Demand Action on Citizens United and Publicly Funded Elections.

 Contact your state’s U.S. House members and U.S. Senators.
-Ask them to PUBLICLY PLEDGE that, before or immediately after the 2026 election, they will:
+Ask them to PUBLICLY PLEDGE that, preferably before or immediately after the 2026 election, they will:

 A. Act to reverse Citizens United v.
 FEC and restore the power of voters over unlimited outside money.